-Next, create a tree of files and directories to import into the repository.
-For reasons that will be clear later on (see Chapter 4, Branching and Merging), your structure should contain three top-level directories named branches, tags, and trunk:
+In this example, we assume that you already have some sort of project (a collection of files and directories) that you wish to import into your newly created Subversion repository.
+Begin by organizing them into a single directory called myproject (or whatever you wish).
+For reasons that will be clear later (see Chapter 4, Branching and Merging), your project's tree structure should contain three top-level directories named branches, tags, and trunk.
+The trunk directory should contain all of your data, while branches and tags directories are empty: